ttdung11t2/react-native-password-strength-checker/README.md

 # react-native-password-strength-checker

-A react-native password input with strength checker for both IOS and Android
+A react-native password input with strength checker for both iOS and Android.

 ## Features
-- Use zxcvbn to check password strength, combine with custom rules and password length
+- Uses [zxcvbn](https://github.com/dropbox/zxcvbn) to check password strength, combined with custom rules and password length
 - Support for both IOS and Android, use ES6 React native
 - Animated strength bar
 - Check password is too short
 - Check password not match rules
 - Custom strength level (corresponding to 5 levels)
 - Custom style for password input and password strength

-## Dependencies
-This Component is built using [Dropbox zxcvbn password strength estimator library](https://github.com/dropbox/zxcvbn)

 ## Screenshots